jpinkenburg/ECE4960/docs/index.md

 <Center><h1> Lab 5: Obstacle Avoidance </h1></Center>
 <p style = "color: green; font-size: 18px;"> Prelab </p>
-There are quite a few types of infrared distance sensors available for use in low cost robots these days, but there are two main types of infrared sensors: proximity sensors and time-of flight sensors (which are coincidentally the ones we use in this lab - who would've thought!)
+There are quite a few types of infrared distance sensors available for use in low cost robots these days, but there are two main types of infrared sensors: proximity sensors and time-of flight sensors (which are coincidentally the ones we use in this lab - who would've thought!)<br>
 1: Proximity Sensors - work by emitting an infrared beam that gets reflected off of nearby objects.
 When the reflected light arrives at the detector, the sensor uses the characteristics of the reflected light to reconstruct the position of the object.
 Proximity sensors are quite good at determining if an object is present within a given range, but does not give very accurate estimates of an object's position.
-Measurements are also more strongly affected by the environment (ambient light, color, etc.).
+Measurements are also more strongly affected by the environment (ambient light, color, etc.). <br>
 2: Active TOF sensors - work by measuring the time that it takes for an emitted wave to reflect off a target and be detected by the sensor.
 These readings are much more accurate than the proximity sensors and have a significantly larger range, but are a bit more costly.
 Ambient light may also have an effect on sensor readings.<br>
 Because the TOF sensor is more accurate, it may be more useful to put it in the front of the robot while driving.
 It may be advantageous to put the proximity sensor in the back of the robot for short uses and to see if there are any obstacles behind the robot when reversing.
 The robot may miss obstacles while turning quickly or if objects jut out and clip them on the side / on the wheels; somewhat of a side-to-side motion while driving may help detect objects within the robot's path.
 <br>
-<p style = "color: green; font-size: 18px;"> Part (a): Physical Obstacle Avoidance </p>
+<Center><p style = "color: green; font-size: 18px;"> Part (a): Physical Obstacle Avoidance </p></Center>
-<b> Proximity Sensor </b>
+<Center> <b> Proximity Sensor </b> </Center><br>
 When I ran the example code that scans all of the I2C addresses, I found that the proximity sensor was at address 0x60.
 This was expected, as it is the same I2C address listed on the provided datasheet.
 To test the proximity sensor, I taped it to a box and recorded measurments of several targets at numerous distances away to see how the proximity values differed for different colors (red,black) and lighting conditions ('dim'/normal lighting and 'bright', where I shone my phone flashlight on the experimental setup).
 The results are summarized in the graph below!

 <img src="proxImg.png" alt="Graph"><br>